Residence Hall Agreement

 Part-time undergraduate and graduate students may live in the residence halls.

 Co-Ed Housing: As is appropriate, the Center for Residential Living and Leadership will make decisions on the use of residence halls and their floors by gender.
 There will be no residence hall assignments or Student Apartment Complex leases made where members of the opposite gender will be assigned to live together in the same room.

 In order to reserve space in a Residence Hall, students will submit a Residence Hall Request.
 The Request will be available to Freshmen and Transfer Students by the Admissions Office after the Advance Enrollment Fee is paid.
 Next, the Request form will be available on the individual admissions website for the student.
 The Agreement and the $100 housing deposit should be submitted online.
 The deposit serves as a room reservation and damage deposit.

 This Agreement is binding for the ENTIRE ACADEMIC SCHOOL YEAR AND INCLUDES ROOM AND BOARD CHARGES FOR BOTH SEMESTERS.
 Students who enter the Residence Halls for the Spring semester are only subject to the terms for that semester.

 The halls will be closed to all students during Thanksgiving Break, Semester Break, and Spring Break.
 The halls close for the summer on the day following the last final exam in May.

 The $100 deposit, which each student has on file while living in a residence hall, may be used to cover any damage for which that student is deemed responsible.

 There are some instances where all students on a floor will be charged for damage which has occurred to that floor because of group action and/or action not assignable to specific individuals when, in the University's judgment, the damage has been extensive.

 If a student is assessed for damage that substantially reduces the deposit, reimbursement of the deposit to bring it back to the original amount may be required.

-If a student does not cancel their agreements by June 1 and enrolls in the fall, they will be subject to the terms of the agreement, and the deposit will remain on file.
+• If a returning student does not cancel their agreement by June 1, and enrolls in the fall, they will be subject to the terms of the agreement, and the deposit will remain on file.